Mental Health Tribunal UK: Forms & How to Apply

 - What it is: The First-tier Tribunal (Mental Health) reviews detention, guardianship, and community treatment orders under the Mental Health Act 1983 and can order discharge if the legal criteria are no longer met.

-- Who can apply: The patient, someone applying on the patient's behalf (e.g. a legal representative), or the patient's 'nearest relative' under section 26 of the Act — the nearest relative can apply without the patient's permission.
+- Who can apply: The patient, someone applying on the patient's behalf (e.g. a legal representative), or the patient's 'nearest relative' under section 26 of the Act — the nearest relative can apply without the patient's permission in specific circumstances set out in section 66.

 - Section 2 (assessment): apply within the first 14 days of detention.